sourabh-bhatt/truedeal4U-docs/readme.md

 - **Comparison Tools**: Truedeal’s platform includes advanced search and comparison tools, allowing travelers to compare flights from different airlines, check schedules, and find the best deals.
 This feature ensures that travelers get the most value for their money.

-- **Travel Support**: Truedeal provides 24/7 customer support to assist travelers with any booking queries, changes, or cancellations.
-This ensures that travelers have reliable assistance at every step of their journey.
+- **Travel Support**: Truedeal provides a seemless customer support to assist travelers with any booking queries, changes, or cancellations.

 #### Types of Air Tickets